 Paid traffic converts well if you have a single focus on the page they land on, a conversion goal, and a match between the paid advert you are running and the place that they have landed.

 Try a single call to action – One focus!

 3. Loading Time

-The user experience (UX), something that Google looks at closely.
+The user experience (UX), (we are experts in UX x Web Design), something that Google looks at closely.
 Since they were able, mobile visitor traffic has greatly surpassed the amount of desktop traffic.
 Users have grown very accustomed to speed, high-speed internet, a world of information available to them with just the click of a button.

 If the loading time on your page is too long (more than 3 seconds), there is a great chance that you will see them quickly leave and continue on their search.